alberto0723/DORM/README.md

 All attributes in the domain are then stored inside the *value*.
 By now, no nested documents or arrays are generated inside the *value*, but eventually they should.

+Regarding the errors, the system can produce three different kinds:
+- ⚠️ *Warning*: Some potential issue (e.g., a query can be translated in multiple ways), but the system is working fine (these can be disabled through the corresponding parameter ``hide_warnings``).
+- 🚨 *Error*: A problem (most probably in the inputs) that prevents the system from working properly (e.g., giving rise to an inconsistent catalog).
+- ☠️ *Assertion violation*: An internal error, just relevant for development (should hopefully never happen).

 There are three different inputs:

 ### 1- Domain 🌐